 I looked at her blankly.
 Then at my dad.
-I waited a minute for some sign, some wink from him that would have been just like him, almost impossible, but would have reassured me.
+I waited a minute for some sign, some wink that would have been just like him, almost impossible, but would have reassured me.
 He looked at his hands.
-What the fuck.
+What the fuck, I thought.
 They meant it.

 – Great idea, I said, lost for words.

 I couldn’t understand it.
 My dad, who was so opposed to marriage, always, opposed to chains, had decided in one night to… It would change our entire lives.
 I would lose all my independence.
 I had a glimpse of our life together, the three of us, a life suddenly flooded with Anne’s intelligence and refinement.
-I actually envied her life.
-Intelligent and thoughtful friends, peaceful, happy evenings.
+Actually I envied her life.
+Intelligent and thoughtful friends, peaceful and happy evenings.
 I found myself hating our loud, messy dinners in Paris, the drunks and the Elsas.
-A feeling of pride, of being better than that, took hold of me.
+I suddenly felt proud, better than all that.

 – It’s a really good idea, I said, and I smiled at them.

-– Oh little cat I knew you would be happy, said my father.
+– Oh my little cat I knew you would be happy, said my father.

 He seemed to relax, happy with himself.
-Marked by the tiredness of love, Anne’s face seemed more free, more tender than I had ever seen it.
+Tired after their night of love, Anne’s face seemed more free, more tender than I had ever seen it.

 – Come here, said my dad.

 He held out his two hands and pulled me against him, against her.
-I was half kneeling in front of them, and they looked at me with gentle emotions, stroking my head.
-As for me, I couldn’t stop thinking about how this moment was like the centre of a wheel that would turn and change me.
-But that I was still basically a cat to them, a small affectionate animal.
+I was half kneeling in front of them, and they looked at me lovingly, stroking my head.
+And I couldn’t stop thinking about how this moment was like the centre of a wheel that would turn and change me.
+But then that I was basically a cat to them, a small affectionate animal.
 I felt them above me, united by a past, a future, connections that I couldn’t know, but which wouldn’t be able to hold me back.
 I willed my eyes to close, rested my head on their knees, laughed with them, played my part.
 Wasn’t I happy?
 Anne seemed very well, and she was never petty.
 She’d guided me, taken away all responsibility for my life, showed me in every situation the way to behave.
-I was fulfilled, and my dad too.
+I felt fulfilled, and my dad too.

-My father rose to look for a bottle of champagne.
+My dad rose to go look for a bottle of champagne.
 I felt a bit sick.
 He was happy, that was the main thing.
 But he’d always been happy about some woman or other…

-– I was a bit afraid of you, said Anne.
+– I was quite afraid of you, said Anne.

 – Why?
 I said.

-Hearing this, I understood that if I’d disagreed, I might’ve stopped the marriage of two adults.
+Hearing this, I understood that if I’d said no, I might’ve stopped the whole thing dead.

 – I hope that you aren’t afraid of me, she said, and began to laugh.

 I laughed too, because I really was afraid of her.
-She seemed to be telling me that she knew I was afraid, and that I didn’t need to be.
+She seemed to be telling me that she knew I was afraid, but that I didn’t need to be.

 – Does it seem ridiculous to you, to get married so old?